felixstr/casfee-project-1/README.md

 -   [x] Base HTML (Button, Todolist, Formfields)
 -   [x] Use `dialog` element to show the form
 -   [ ] (optional) Using handlebars for the templates
--   [ ] use button or input element for bullet
+-   [x] use button or input element for bullet
 -   [x] use toggle for show/hide completed todos
 -   [ ] add favicon
+-   [ ] accessibility: keyboard navigation

 ### CSS

 -   [x] Base CSS (Button, Todolist, Formfields)
 -   [x] Darkmode with custom properties
--   [ ] fix bullet moving when adding done modifier
+-   [x] fix bullet moving when adding done modifier

 ### JS